Deformation Theory for Finite Cluster Complexes

 \subsection{The Hilbert Scheme}

-Assume that $\A$ is positively graded.
+Assume that $\A$ is positively graded and consider the cluster embedding $\spec \A\subseteq \Aff^{p+q}$ introduced in \S\ref{sec:clusterembedding}, where $p$ (resp. $q$) is the number of cluster variables (resp. frozen variables) of $\A$.
+As before we let $\TT=(\KK^*)^{p+q}$ be the maximal torus of $ \Aff^{p+q}$, let $H\subseteq \TT$ be the maximal subgroup of $\TT$ whose elements send $\spec \A$ to itself in the cluster embedding and denote by $M$ the character group of $M$.
 Let $\Hilb_{\A}^H$ denote the multigraded Hilbert scheme whose closed points parametrize $H$-invariant subschemes of $\Aff^{p+q}$ with the same $M$-graded Hilbert function as $\spec \A$.
 Equivalently, $\Hilb_{\A}^H$ parametrizes $M$-graded ideals $J$ of $\KK[\bz]$ such that $\KK[\bz]/J$ and $\KK[\bz]/I_\A$ have the same $M$-graded Hilbert function.
-This is a projective scheme; see \cite{multigraded} for details.
+By \cite[Corollary 1.2]{multigraded} this is a projective scheme.
 Clearly the cluster algebra $\A$ corresponds to a point of $\Hilb_{\A}^H$, which we denote by $[\A]$.